top of page

 The ranch changed hands several times over the next sixty years.
 Once part of a 30,000-deeded acre ranch with a million acres of leased grazing rights, the property was one of the largest ranches in the Central Rockies with grazing rights all the way to the Eisenhower Tunnel.
 Our 1,100-acre spread is surrounded by hillsides filled with sage brush, mountain flowers and trails where the Ute Indians once made their camps.

-In February of 1991, Tom and Tess Backhus transformed the ranch to accommodate groups, weddings and individual guests, providing a taste of both the true American West and genuine Colorado.
+In February of 1991, Tom and Tess Backhus transformed the ranch to accommodate groups, weddings, and individual guests, providing a taste of both the true American West and genuine Colorado.

-In addition to the Welsh estate, the property now includes Nelson Cabin (Circa 1890) which is a log cabin relocated from Minturn and now used as a venue for our Sleigh Ride Dinners and private events.
-The original homesteader cabins, where the Welsh family first lived, are also still on the property and guests are encouraged to wander through them to see what it was like to live on a remote ranch in the 1800’s.
+In addition to the Welsh estate, the property now includes Nelson Cabin (Circa 1890), which is a log cabin relocated from Minturn and now used as a venue for our Sleigh Ride Dinners and private events.
+The original homesteader cabins, where the Welsh family first lived, are also still on the property, and guests are encouraged to wander through them to see what it was like to live on a remote ranch in the 1800’s.